roinemilko/Htautau/data_workflow/README.md

 ```bash
 ./run.sh skim --cores "" --config # optional flags
 ```
 The workflow runs in [LCG 109](https://lcginfo.cern.ch/release/109/).
 In the cores flag indicate how many cores you want to use, and snakemake will automatically paralellize the process.
-Each process runs with 6 cores so the full analysis run 12 or 24 cores is recommended.
+By default each skimming process runs with 6 cores so for the full analysis run 12 or 24 cores is recommended.
 The flags are as follows
 <center>

 | Flag (set to preset value) | Usage |